 Gator Community Support Agriculture (CSA) Program

-We will have one campus pick-up location option at the Agronomy Teaching Farm Classroom on Thursdays from 4:30-6:00 PM (Google Map).
+We will have one campus pick-up location option at the UF Cultural Plaza on Hull Rd. (across from Southwest Rec Center).

 In fall 2010, the Office of Sustainability launched the Gator Community Supported Agriculture (CSA) program.
 The program hosted four farms, and has been a successful way to engage the campus community on food sustainability as well as to provide a convenient way to acquire local produce.
 The program returns for the 2015-2016 growing season and will have three farms with us to be a part of this year’s Gator CSA: Family Garden, Frog Song Organics, and Siembra Farm.